babichjacob/svelte-localstorage/projects/svelte-localstorage/README.md

 ```

 ## ⚡️ Generic SSR framework
 The store creators above are specialized for the most common environments.
+This one *probably* works in place of all of the above, so you could possibly use this no matter what the situation is.

 ```svelte
 <script>